will-stone/2n8/README.md

 ```

 > [!WARNING]
-> The class methods must use arrow functions in order to bind `this` to the class, allowing you to access your state and actions.
+> The class methods must use arrow functions in order to bind the store's `this`
+> to the action, allowing you to access your state and actions.

 Generate your React hook: